 Potential future uses of the SMR site once the Project is complete are unknown and are speculative at this time; therefore, future uses are not considered in this Project.
+The Applicant is not proposing, nor is the County approving, a subsequent use.

 Project summary statistics are listed below in Table 2.1.
 A summary of the project schedule is shown in Figure 2-2 below.
 More detailed schedules are provided in Sections 2.4 and 2.5.